Report: Fan Tackled by Rams' Bobby Wagner Files Police Report

-Report: Fan tackled by Rams' Bobby Wagner files police report originally appeared on NBC Sports Chicago
+Report: Fan tackled by Rams' Bobby Wagner files police report originally appeared on NBC Sports Bayarea

 The fan who was tackled by Los Angeles Rams linebacker Bobby Wagner after running onto the field reportedly has filed a police report.